atulb50693/Food-Truck-Project/email/README.md

 ## Get started <a name="dockerise_image"></a>

-To set up the ECR repository with the lambda Docker image, carry out the following steps after carrying out steps 1 and 2 from the terraform section:
+To set up the ECR repository with the email report as a lambda Docker image, carry out the following steps after carrying out steps 1 and 2 from the terraform section:

 1. Set up a .env of format: